Subi/prodraft/README.md

 - [x] Build out placeholder for each champions on each side

-- [ ] Build out placeholder for champion bans
+- [x] Build out placeholder for champion bans

 - [ ] Generate champion select and display that data

+- [ ] Build out ready button

+- [ ] Play around with a few design ideas

+- [ ] Begin game logic